Cellular routers empower rural and mobile operations

 1. Fixed cellular routers: These are the most common type of cellular routers and are designed to remain in one place.
 These routers are typically used in corporate networks, or in areas where a reliable internet connection is needed.

 2. Mobile cellular routers: These are designed to be portable and are often used in vehicles or boats.
-They are typically more expensive than fixed routers but can provide a reliable connection for people on the go.
+These routers are normally used to provide a reliable connection for people on the go.

 Cellular routers enhance key use cases across verticals

-High-performance Inseego routers and CPEs deliver reliable access anywhere
+Inseego routers and outdoor cellular antennas deliver reliable access anywhere

-Inseego cellular routers are an ideal solution for businesses, homes, and other locations that don’t have access to wired internet services.
-Inseego provides a wide range of high-performance 5G routers for indoor use and customer premise equipment (CPE) for outdoor use.
+Our cellular routers are an ideal solution for businesses, homes, and other locations that don’t have access to wired internet services.
+Inseego provides a wide range of high-performance 5G cellular routers for indoor use and outdoor cellular antennas for outdoor use.

-With Inseego routers, you can enjoy a high-performance, secure, and reliable internet connection no matter where you are.
+With our routers, your business can enjoy a high-performance, secure, and reliable internet connection no matter where it is located.
 Get in touch if you’d like to learn more.